mcdado/certbot-dns-ovh/README.md

-# OVH DNS API Client for Certbot
+# Certbot plugin for OVH DNS
-Certbot plugin to respond to DNS-01 challenges by updating the DNS zone in an OVH account.
+Certbot hook scripts that allow to respond to DNS-01 challenges from _Let's Encrypt_ by updating the DNS zone in an OVH account.

-# Why
+# Why and when you might need this
-There are several use cases for DNS challenge with **Certbot**, for example when the server or machine that need a certificate is not directly accessible from the internet.
-This way, you can secure machines and services in your internal network, behind a firewall or VPN.
-Other use cases could be automating multi-server deploys.
+There are several use cases for DNS challenge with **Certbot**.
+For example, when the server or machine that needs a certificate is not directly accessible from the internet; this way, you can secure machines and services in your internal network or company domain, even behind a firewall or VPN.
+Another example for this is to automatically deploy certificates to servers that for any reason cannot perform their challenges, like CDNs or other servers that for any reason cannot run **Certbot**.
+In this case you would need more automation to deliver the certificates securely to those hosts, but it's not the scope of this project.

 ## Prerequisites
 - [Node JS](https://nodejs.org/) ≥ 6.
 - [Certbot](https://certbot.eff.org).

-## How to Use
+## Instructions
 0. Download or clone this repo, and then from a terminal enter the directory: `cd ovh-certbot-dns` and run `npm install`.

 1. Get an _App Key_ and _App Secret_ from OVH by registering a new app at this URL: